Guo Jiakun

 Guo Jiakun (郭嘉昆 (Guō Jiākūn); born August 1980) is a Chinese diplomat, currently serving as the 35th spokesperson of the Ministry of Foreign Affairs of China since 6 January 2025.
 He joined the foreign service of China right after he graduated from college in 2002.

 Biography

-Guo Jiakun graduated from Nankai University in Tianjin in 2002 with a bachelor's degree in foreign languages, with a concentration on English.
+Guo Jiakun graduated from Nankai University in Tianjin in 2002 with a bachelor's degree in foreign languages, with a concentration in English.
 He joined the Ministry of Foreign Affairs (MFA) of China after his graduation.
 He served as third secretary of the Permanent Mission of the People's Republic of China to the United Nations, as deputy director of the Fourth Division of the MFA Department of African Affairs, and as director of the MFA Policy Planning Department.

 MFA spokesperson

 On 6 January 2025, Guo Jiakun was appointed as the 35th spokesperson of the Ministry of Foreign Affairs and conducted a regular press conference on the same day.